Xeryon-Precision/XLA-INTG_prog_examples/README.md

 ### 3. Open the examples directory

-Make sure that you are are in the directory `examples`
+Make sure you are in the `examples` directory before running the following commands:

 ```bash
 cd examples